AndrejJurkin/react-redux-api-middleware/README.md

 # Redux API Middleware
-Loading - Success - Error Redux pattern.
+Loading - Success - Error, Redux pattern.
 Just a little bit less boilerplate.

 ## How does it work
 1. Create a Redux action and specify network request details.